Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Plus size UPF clothing recommendations can be found here.

 And hiking umbrella information is right here for you!

 I've recently been converted to the idea of wearing sun sleeves, like these.

-Another trail accessory for hiking women: a trusty neck scarf like this one is also a great sun avoidance strategy.
+How about a trusty neck scarf like this one?
+It's a great sun avoidance strategy.

 I wear one of these pretty much year around, for different reasons.

 But on hot sunny hikes, I'm all about the UV protection (UPF 50)!

 Caution: You're going to want to wear one of these everywhere.